 Dr. Hanks holds a Ph.D. in Biology from the City University of New York.
 Her research focuses on the evolutionary relationships among fern taxa from both a morphological and photochemical standpoint.
 Currently Dr. Hanks is engaged in research at the New York Botanical Garden (NYBG) where she maintains an Honorary Research Associate appointment in the Institute of Systematic Botany.
 Dr. Hanks uses scanning electron microscopy to elucidate the microarchitecture of fern spores and applies the information in the phylogenetic analysis of this important group of plants.
 Her work can be seen on www.plantsystematics.org website (type in keyword spores).
 At NYBG she has also worked on projects examining species diversity in the coastal forests of Brazil and the isolation of novel phytochemicals from various plant species.

-Dr. Hanks teaches the shared curriculum courses, Plagues and Humankind, Human Biology, and HIV/AIDS, in addition to the biology major courses of General Biology, Physiology, Microbiology and Ecology.
+Dr. Hanks teaches the general education courses Plagues and Humankind, Human Biology, and HIV/AIDS, in addition to the Biology major courses General Biology, Physiology, Microbiology, and Ecology.

 B.S., The City College, City University of New York

 M.A., Lehman College, City University of New York

 Ph.D., City University of New York/New York Botanical Garden